leducp/KickCAT/README.md

  - More profiles: FoE, EoE, AoE, SoE
  - Distributed clock
  - AF_XDP Linux socket to improve performance
+ - Addressing groups

+## Operatings systems
-## Latency
+## Linux
-To improve latency, you have to
+To improve latency on Linux, you have to
  - use Linux RT (PREMPT_RT patches),
  - set a real time scheduler for the program (i.e. with chrt)
  - disable NIC IRQ coalescing (with ethtool)
  - disable RT throttling
  - isolate ethercat task and network IRQ on a dedicated core
  - change network IRQ priority

+## PikeOS
+ - Tested on PikeOS 5.1 for native personnality (p4ext)
+ - You have to provide the CMake cross-toolchain file which shall define PIKEOS variable (or adapt the main CMakelists.txt to your needs)
+ - examples are provided with a working but non-optimal process/thread configuration (examples/PikeOS/p4ext_config.c): feel free to adapt it to your needs

 ## EtherCAT doc